Basic questions about the Lehigh Acres Fire and Rescue District

 Q: How can I dispose of my used needles or syringes?

 A: The Lehigh Acres Fire Control and Rescue District has a sharps exchange program in conjunction with other Lee County agencies.
 The program allows residents to safely dispose of their used household hypodermic needles, syringes and lancets, otherwise known as sharps.
-Sharps must be put in an approved rigid, leak proof, puncture resistant container.
+Sharps must be sealed in an approved rigid, leak proof, puncture resistant container designed for medical sharps.
 Filled containers can be dropped off at Station 101 and 102 and exchanged for a new container.
+A sharps container may be provided to those who bring in containers not approved for use with sharps and the responsible party will be asked to transfer them to the approved container.
 There is no cost for this program.

 Q: My insurance company is looking for the ISO rating, the distance from the nearest fire hydrant and how close I am to the nearest fire station.
 Can you provide that information?